Family

 9. One of a Kind

 This song pays tribute to the submarines that had no sister ships.
 Most of them were experimental in nature; some of those experiments paid off and some weren't repeated.
-But the boats themselves were just as loved by their crews as the more "conventional" designs, and every Navy ship becomes unique once her crew brings her to life.
+But the boats themselves were just as loved by their crews as the more "conventional" designs (for the most part), and every Navy ship becomes unique once her crew brings her to life.

 Nautilus, she was the first, and every test she passed.